-When women come in to discuss breast augmentation, one of the big decisions is whether to go with saline or silicone breast implants.
+When women discuss breast augmentation with us at our Knoxville, TN, practice, one of the big decisions is whether to go with saline or silicone breast implants.
 This was not always a choice.

 Why I Like Silicone

 I believe there are several advantages to silicone.
-These are generalities and do not apply to all cases, but silicone implants usually last longer, are lighter, softer, and less likely to have rippling.
+These are generalities and do not apply to all cases, but silicone implants usually last longer and are lighter, softer, and less likely to have rippling.

 Here’s my take, and I will ask for your corroboration on this: I would suggest to you that silicone implants look “more natural.”
-By this I mean saline implants look slightly more obvious (more like implants and not naturally larger breasts).
-Certainly this is not true in all cases but generally, I think that saline implants look more round and are more visible in the upper portion of the breast, which is not how a natural breast looks.
-Silicone gives a more normal slope to the upper breast.
-Also, the rippling can be an issue with saline which you rarely see with silicone.
+By this, I mean saline implants look slightly more obvious (more like implants and not naturally larger breasts).
+Yes, this is not true in all cases, but generally, I think that saline implants look more round and are more visible in the upper portion of the breast, which is not how a natural breast looks.
+Silicone gives a more natural slope to the upper breast.
+Also, the rippling can be an issue with saline, which you rarely see with silicone.
 Natural breasts don’t ripple.
 Right?

 Which Looks Better?
 You Decide.

 So should you take my word for which looks better?
-No. On my website there are about 30 photos of women with saline implants (before and after) and about 56 for silicone.
+No. On my website, there are about 26 photos of women with saline implants (before and after) and about 109 for silicone.
 (Watch out saline, here comes silicone.)
 They all look great.
-I just have a personal preference and you probably will too.
+I just have a personal preference, and you probably will too.

-By the way, if you or one of your friends are wanting to learn more about breast augmentation, our staff has written an informative and entertaining 37-page eBook called A Girlfriend’s Guide to Breast Augmentation.
+By the way, if you or one of your friends wants to learn more about breast augmentation, our staff has written an informative and entertaining 40-page e-book called A Girlfriend’s Guide to Breast Augmentation.
 It’s a free download, so you might want to check it out.

 All the best,